zerowidth/iphone_data/README.txt

 * Dump SMS message logs as a log file or an mbox file
 * Dump all of the iPhone backup files into a specified directory
+* Assumes only a single iPhone right now

 == SYNOPSIS: